5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/060D_Instant_Wake_Fix/README.md

 Some components (like USB Controllers, LAN cards, Audio Codecs, etc.) can create conflicts between the sleep state values defined in their `_PRW` methods and macOS that cause the machine to instantly wake after attempting to enter sleep state.
 This guide describes how to fix this so-called instant wake issue.

 ### Technical Background
 The `DSDT` contains `_GPE` (General Purpose Events) which can be used to trigger various types of events in the operating system, including power management events.
-GPE registers are memory locations that contain bits that can be set or cleared to enable or disable specific GPEs.
-GPEs can be triggered by pressing the Power/Sleep Button, opening/closing the lid of a laptop, etc. Each of these events has its own number assigned to it and can be triggered by different methods, such as `_PRW` (Power Resource for Wake).
+GPE registers are memory locations which can be set or cleared to enable or disable specific GPEs.
+GPEs can be triggered by pressing the Power/Sleep Button, opening/closing the lid of a laptop, etc. Each event has its own number assigned to it and can be triggered by different methods, such as `_PRW` (Power Resource for Wake).

 Used in devices, the `_PRW` method describes the wake method by using packages which return two power resource values if the corresponding `_GPE` is triggered.
 The `Return` package consists of 2 bit-fields (or Package Objects):